truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/AddStorjNode.md

 9. Review your entries and then click **Save**.

 The time required to install the Storj App varies depending on your hardware and network configuration.
-When complete, the **Installed Applications** screen displays the Storj app with the status of active.
+When complete, the **Installed Applications** screen displays the Storj app with the active status.

-Enviromental variables are optional.
+Environmental variables are optional.
 If you want to include additional variables, see [Storj Environment Variables](https://storj.github.io/core/tutorial-environment-variables.html) for a list.
 Click **Add** for each variable you want to add.